 A FRAMEWORK as a solution.

 To help you apply basic risk reduction measures, we’ve devised this simple framework solution.
-Here we’ve tried to create a foundation in-line with what behavioural science experts suggest for people engaging in high-consequence, low-feedback environments such as avalanche terrain, …simple, easily-applied decision tools can compete with distractions from ‘human factor traps’ that lure even experienced people into accidents where there was ‘ample evidence of danger’.
+Here we’ve tried to create a foundation in line with what experts suggest for people engaging in high-consequence, low-feedback environments, such as avalanche terrain.
+Simple, easily-applied decision tools such as this, can compete with distractions from those ‘human factor traps’ that often lure even experienced people into accidents where there was ‘ample evidence of danger’.
 Luckily, such tools don’t need to be perfect to save lives… they just need to be simple, easily-applied decision tools that can compete with the mental traps described here.
 (McCammon 2004).
 Look for our own HAT risk reduction product – produced in this very spirit, coming soon.

-Further to how low probability outcomes lead us astray, our solution involves recognizing that avalanche terrain is a low-validity (low feedback) and high-consequence environment.
-In his recent book, Bruce Kay describes this as an environment where we have a really hard time keeping risk-vigilant.
+Further to how low probability outcomes lead us astray, our solution involves recognizing that avalanche terrain is a low-feedback (low probability) and high-consequence environment.
+In his recent book, Bruce Kay confirms that this as an environment where we have a really hard time keeping risk-vigilant.
 Our mind starts to wander, leaving us open to human factor ‘traps’, the impulses that lead us to overlook clues pointing to dangers and the simple essential risk reduction measures.

-A simple illustration from everyday life is that were we to drive on the wrong side of the motorway, you will get instant feedback: “WRONG PLACE TO BE” (being in a high-validity, high-consequence environment).
+A simple illustration from everyday life is that were we to drive on the wrong side of a motorway, we’d receive instant feedback “WRONG PLACE TO BE” (being in a high-validity, high-consequence environment).
 However, for a similarly high consequence scenario in avalanche terrain, we don’t get that feedback.
-We let our minds coax us into very dangerous places on the slopes as nothing happens, we don’t get feedback, most of the time.
-That’s when ’risky behavior’ becomes a habit, without us even knowing it!
+We let our minds coax us into very dangerous places on the slopes as nothing happens, and we don’t get feedback, most of the time.
+That’s when ’risky behaviour’ becomes a habit, without us even knowing it!

 But… since something does happen enough of the time, and since the consequences can be deadly… we need to keep ourselves regularly “in check”, by thinking and looking around us, and by validating our assumptions.